royalapplications/docs/src/r2023/scripting/objects/connections/royalvmwareconnection.md

 ### ShowVerticalLines
 Type: `bool`, Default Value: `false`
 If set to true, vertical lines are shown.
+### SSHPort
+Type: `int`, Default Value: `22`
+The SSH port is used for ad hoc Terminal connections to the VMware host.
 ## Credentials
 ### CredentialAutologon
 Type: `bool`, Default Value: `true`